theolivenbaum/resin/README.md

 By default Resin indexes all fields on all documents.
 You can opt out of indexing and storing of fields.

 ## Full-text search
 Resin can traverse its index as a Levenshtein-powered automaton.
 Querying support includes term, fuzzy, prefix, phrase and range.
-Analyzers, tokenizers and scoring schemes are customizable.

 ## Disk-based tree traversal
-The index is a disk-based left-child-right-sibling character trie.
-Indices and document stores are very fast to write to and read from.
+The index is a fast disk-based left-child-right-sibling character trie.

 ## Compression
 With Resin's default storage engine you have the option of compressing your data with either QuickLZ or GZip.
 For unstructured data compression leaves a smaller footprint on disk and enables faster writes.